State Office Staff

 Carole’s public health work is focused on building interdisciplinary and collaborative partnerships, developing the public health system, measuring health outcomes and influencing policy for the sake of improving the health of individuals, families and communities

-Meshell McCloud joined the Georgia Department of Public Health on April 1, 2007 as Assistant Chief Nurse on April 1, 2007.
+Meshell McCloud joined the Georgia Department of Public Health, Division of District and County Operations, Office of Nursing on April 1, 2007 as Assistant Chief Nurse.
 On April 1, 2010, Meshell was promoted to Deputy Chief Nurse.
 Meshell received her baccalaureate degree in nursing from Howard University, her Master of Science degree as a Women’s Health Care Nurse Practitioner from Georgia State University and a Post-Master Certificate from Rush University as a High Risk Perinatal Nurse Practitioner.
 She is currently recognized by the Georgia Board of Nursing as an Advanced Practice Registered Nurse and is currently certified as a Women’s Health Practitioner.
 She is a member of Sigma Theta Tau International Nursing Honor Society.

 She has played a leadership role in collaborating with multi-disciplinary health care leaders in the public and private sectors to improve perinatal HIV services and prevent perinatal HIV transmission.
 Meshell has also played a lead role in developing policy to assure that all pregnant women are tested for HIV.
 In 2007, Meshell was awarded the State Office Nursing Excellence Award.

-Meshell’s focus areas with the Department of Public Health include Nurse Protocols, PHN Policies/Practice Guidelines, PHN Council and PHN Strategic Planning.
+Meshell’s focus areas with the Department of Public Health include Nursing Education and Professional Development and Academic-Practice Partnerships.
 Meshell strives to ensure that public health nursing practice is consistent with Georgia nurse practice acts, rules and regulations and scope of practice; and improves the health status of individuals, communities and populations.